 FAQ about Montenegro

 Located in southeastern Europe, Montenegro sits east across the Adriatic from Italy.
 Formerly a republic of Yugoslavia, Montenegro is situated in the Balkan Peninsula.
-It is bordered by Bosnia and Hercegovina to the northwest, Serbia to the northeast, Albania to the southeast, and the Adriatic sea with a little bit of Croatia to the southwest.
-An easy way to find Montenegro is to find the boot of Italy on the world map and just look across the Adriatic Sea.
+It is bordered by Bosnia and Hercegovina as well as Croatia to the northwest, Serbia to the northeast, Albania to the southeast, and the Adriatic sea to the southwest.
+An easy way to find Montenegro is to find the Achilles heel on the boot of Italy on the world map and then scan east across the Adriatic Sea.

 Montenegro is the most biodiverse country in Europe and because of this the country was declared an ecological state in 1991 in order to properly preserve its beautiful ecosystem.
-The nature here is absolutely breathtaking from sweeping mountain ranges that span from coastal views to alpine peaks.
+Montenegrin nature is absolutely breathtaking from sweeping mountain ranges that span from coastal views to alpine peaks.
 The terrain ranges from clear glacial lakes to majestic national parks.
-Thrill-seekers and adrenaline junkies will love high-intensity hiking and mountain climbing, canyoning, skiing, and survival skills training.
-Adventurers of all ages can enjoy family hiking, rafting, zip-lining, and staying at organic farm stays, and enjoying hut-to-hut adventures.
+Thrill-seekers and adrenaline junkies will love a wide range of hiking and MTB options, canyoning, skiing, and survival skills training.
+Adventurers of all ages can enjoy family hiking, rafting, zip-lining, overnighting at organic farm stays, and enjoying hut-to-hut adventures.

 Montenegro has many iconic locations, from national parks to monasteries to fortresses and ruins to other natural wonders.
 Many places are accessible by car, but navigating roads can prove difficult.
 We recommend having a working mobile device with a navigation app or system as you explore these beautiful locations.
 Maps.me and Google Maps are typically better than Garmin devices for Montenegro, and we recommend you download these apps offline, as mobile data and wifi are sketchy in some regions.

-- Durmitor National Park – lies in northern Montenegro.
+Durmitor National Park – lies in northern Montenegro.
 Great for hiking and foraging.
 This is the most visited national park in the country.
 For this reason, we recommend it during the shoulder season.

-- Prokletije National Park – lies on the eastern tip of Montenegro.
+Prokletije National Park – lies on the eastern tip of Montenegro.
 Brimming with wildlife and beautiful mountainsides as well as some of the most rugged mountain peaks in the country.

-- Biograska Gora National Park – comprised of pristine glacial lakes and an old-world forest that dates back centuries.
+Biograska Gora National Park – comprised of pristine glacial lakes and an old-world forest that dates back centuries.
 Ideal for family and hut-to-hut hiking, and all levels of mountain biking.

-- Lovćen National Park – historically a very important site for Montenegro with a wonderful view of the Bay of Kotor.
+Lovćen National Park – historically a very important site for Montenegro with a wonderful view of the Bay of Kotor.
 The national hero, Njegos, lies in state on Mt.
 Lovćen.

-- Skadar Lake National Park – largest lake in the Balkans inhabited by stunningly diverse flora and fauna, including 300 bird species.
+Skadar Lake National Park – the largest lake in the Balkans inhabited by stunningly diverse flora and fauna, including 300 bird species.
 Ideal for birding and boating.

 - Komovi Mountain – three peaks that comprise a classical mountainside.
 You can drive to the base and hike to the top.